 Some of linalool’s pain-relieving abilities can be ascribed to its elevation of adenosine levels, an inhibitory brain chemical that is notably blocked by caffeine.
 Together, this multitude of nervous system targets contribute to its sedative, anxiety-reducing, and pain-relieving benefits.

 These effects provide foundational support for linalool’s benefits in pain therapy.
 In one study, obese patients who underwent gastric banding surgery were either exposed to linalool-rich lavender oil vapor or an unscented control.
 Only 46% of the patients who inhaled the lavender oil required postoperative opioid medication, compared to 82% of the control group.
 Further, the morphine needs of those in the lavender group were nearly half that of the control group, together suggesting that linalool can reduce the need for post-surgery opioid-based pain treatment.

 Linalool’s potential benefits in Alzheimer’s disease

-A promising study published in 2016 points to linalool as a potential Alzheimer’s treatment.
-In a genetic mouse model of Alzheimer’s disease, linalool reversed many of the behavioral and cognitive impairments associated with the disease.
+A promising study from 2016 points to linalool as a potential Alzheimer’s treatment.
+In a genetic mouse model, linalool reversed many of the behavioral and cognitive impairments associated with the disease.
 Further, it reduced the number of brain plaques and cellular tangles that define the disease and contribute to brain degeneration.

-Linalool still has many hurdles before it makes its way into the clinic.
-But these Alzheimer’s studies together with previous studies demonstrating benefits in pain, anxiety, and depression point to the importance of continued investigation into the therapeutic benefits of linalool and other terpenes in cannabis.
+Despite all this research, linalool still has many hurdles before it makes its way into the clinic.
+But these Alzheimer’s studies coupled with previous studies demonstrating benefits in reducing pain, anxiety, and depression point to the importance of continued investigation into the therapeutic benefits of linalool and other terpenes in cannabis.